Joseph Stalin

 Date of Death: 5 March, 1953

-Place of Death: Kuntsevo Dacha, Kuntsevo, Russian SFSR, Soviet Union
+Place of Death: Moscow, Russian SFSR, Soviet Union (now Russia)

 Ethnicity: Georgian, possibly some Ossetian

-Stalin’s paternal grandfather was Ivan Vano Jughashvili (the son of Zaza Jughashvili).
-The identity of Stalin’s paternal grandmother is not known.
-It is thought that Ivan was of at least partly Ossetian descent.
-The poem “Stalin Epigram” by Russian poet Osip Mandelstam is thought by some, including British historian Robert Service, to perhaps reference Stalin’s Ossetian ancestry in the last line.
+Joseph’s paternal grandfather was named Ivan Vano Jughashvili (the son of Zaza Vissarionovich Jughashvili/Dzhugashvili).
+Zaza was the son of Vissarion Dzhugashvili, and was involved in the 1804 Mtiuleti rebellion against the Russian Empire.
+He was a serf for Prince Badur Machabeli.
+It is thought that Joseph’s grandfather Ivan was of at least partly Ossetian descent.
+The poem “Stalin Epigram” by Russian poet Osip Mandelstam is thought by some, including British historian Robert Service, to perhaps reference Joseph’s Ossetian ancestry in the last line.
 The line goes, depending on the translation, “and Ossetian torso is wide” or “for the broad-chested Ossete.”
-It is also said that Stalin’s surname, Jughashvili, is of Ossetian origin, only with the Georgian suffix shvili added, since Jugayev is a common Ossetian surname, and many Ossetian surnames were written with Georgian suffixes before the Revolution.
-Stalin’s birthtown, Gori, is not far from the border with the disputed territory South Ossetia, where the Ossetians live.
+It is also said that Joseph’s surname, Jughashvili, is of Ossetian origin, only with the Georgian suffix shvili added, since Jugayev is a common Ossetian surname, and many Ossetian surnames were written with Georgian suffixes before the Revolution.
+Joseph’s birthtown, Gori, is not far from the border with the disputed territory South Ossetia, where the Ossetians live.

-There have been some claims that Stalin was of partly Jewish descent.
-These derive mostly from anti-Jewish websites and sources that claim that Stalin’s surname, Jughashvili, means “Jew-son” or “son of a Jew” in Georgian.
+There have been some claims that Joseph was of partly Jewish descent.
+These derive mostly from anti-Jewish websites and sources that state that Joseph’s surname, Jughashvili, means “Jew-son” or “son of a Jew” in Georgian.
 Shvili does mean “son” or “child,” but the Georgian word for “Jew” is “Ebraeli,” not “Jugha.”
-No evidence has been produced that Stalin had Jewish ancestry.
+No evidence has been produced that Joseph had Jewish ancestry, and the claim is unlikely.

 Source: Genealogy of Joseph Stalin – http://www.geni.com